ArchieSW/random-png/README.md

 # random-png
-This program can generate random png file from folder and copy it to random.png file.
+This program can choose random png file from folder and copy it to random.png file.

 ## How to use:
 ```